mariagtome/2020-10-06-git-training/README.md

 -'git add <file>': put <files> into the staging area (in GIT documentation staging area is also called index area)

 -'git commit': commit message for files in the staging area

--'git log': show your log history
+	-'git commit -m "Message"': one line commit message without adding the text editor -'git log': show your log history
-	-'git log --oneline': one line version of your history
+	-'git log --oneline': one line version of your history -'git diff': will show you the differences
+	-'git diff --staged': show you differenced in the staging